 Both green and black tea are rich in a group of protective antioxidants called polyphenols.

-Even more specifically, they both contain flavonoids, a subgroup of polyphenols.
+Specifically, they contain flavonoids, a subgroup of polyphenols.

-However, they differ in the type and amount of flavonoids.
+However, the type and amount of flavonoids they contain differ.
 For example, green tea contains a much higher amount of epigallocatechin-3-gallate (EGCG), whereas black tea is a rich source of theaflavins (

-One animal study found that green and black tea were equally effective in preventing blood vessel plaque formation by 26% at the lowest dose and up to 68% at the highest dose (
+One animal study found that green and black tea were equally effective at preventing blood vessel plaque formation by 26% at the lowest dose and up to 68% at the highest dose (

-What’s more, another review of green tea studies found that people who drank 1–3 cups per day had a 19% and 36% reduced risk of heart attack and stroke respectively, compared to those who had less than one cup of green tea each day (
+Furthermore, another review of green tea studies found that people who drank 1–3 cups per day had a 19% and 36% reduced risk of heart attack and stroke respectively, compared with those who had less than 1 cup of green tea each day (

-Similarly, drinking at least three cups of black tea could reduce your risk of heart disease by 11% (
+Similarly, drinking at least 3 cups of black tea could reduce your risk of heart disease by 11% (

 Green and black tea both contain caffeine, a known stimulant.